 - Increased risk of blood clots, stroke and heart attack.

 What are my other options for birth control?

 There are many options available today for birth control.
 These include:

-Abstinence: Not having sex with a man is 100 percent effective at avoiding pregnancy.
+- Abstinence: Not having sex is 100% effective in preventing pregnancy.

-Barrier methods: These stop the sperm from reaching the egg, and must be used each time you have sex.
-Options include condoms, spermicide, diaphragms, sponge, or cervical cap.
-Diaphragms are about 88 percent effective; condoms about 82 percent.
+- Barrier methods: These stop sperm from reaching an egg.
+Options include condoms, spermicides, diaphragms, sponges or cervical caps.
+These options are up to about 88% effective.
 Combining these methods increases their overall effectiveness.

-Long-acting reversible contraceptives: These are birth control options that your physician inserts into your body, such as intrauterine devices (often called IUDs) and hormonal implants.
-They free you up from having to think about birth control for months or even years at a time, and can be removed if you want to become pregnant later in life.
-When used correctly, long-acting contraceptives are about 99 percent effective.
+- Long-acting reversible contraceptives: These are birth control options that your provider inserts into your body, such as intrauterine devices (often called IUDs) and hormonal implants.
+They can last up to a few years.
+When used correctly, long-acting contraceptives are about 99% effective.

 How can I learn more about natural family planning methods?

-There are professionals in most communities (often nurses) who can help you learn more about applying the rhythm method or other non-medical birth control methods to your life.
-Your gynecologist or primary care doctor may be able to recommend someone to you.
+Most healthcare professionals can talk to you about natural family planning methods or nonmedical birth control methods.
+Your gynecologist or primary care provider is a good place to start.
 The more you know about this approach to birth control, the better your results will be.